Yainer Diaz Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Rangers' 4.19 team ERA ranks 16th among all league pitching staffs.

-- Rangers pitchers combine to surrender 113 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Bradford gets the start for the Rangers, his sixth of the season.
+He is 2-1 with a 4.78 ERA and 29 strikeouts in 32 2/3 innings pitched.

-- The right-hander's last time out was on Wednesday against the Tampa Bay Rays, when he tossed 4 1/3 scoreless innings while giving up eight hits.
+- The lefty last appeared in relief on Saturday, when he tossed 1 1/3 innings against the Los Angeles Dodgers, allowing one earned run while giving up one hit.

+- The 25-year-old has put together a 4.78 ERA and 8.2 strikeouts per nine innings in 10 games this season, while giving up a batting average of .237 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.